Resetting Vitals on your browser

 - Cookie Bar - once a visitor acknowledges you are using cookies to improve the experience and track the website usage, we're saving this to avoid showing the cookie bar again and again;

-- For Pop-ups and the Wheel of Fortune apps, we're remembering that a visitor already signed up to your newsletter, not showing them the same call to action again.
+- For Pop-ups and the Spin the Wheel apps, we remember that a visitor already signed up to your newsletter, not showing them the same call to action again.
 The same goes for the Capture Leads bar.
 Also, when you've enabled multiple pop-ups, we're making sure they only show a few times per session to avoid annoying the visitors - this is another type of information we're saving locally.
 Same for Recent Sales Notifications.

 - If you've enabled the Recently Viewed app, we're keeping track of the products they've visited to display them as recommendations during their journey on your store.

-- When a visitor is submitting a review, we're submitting it to Vitals so that you can moderate it in the Product Reviews app.
+- When a visitor submits a review, we're submitting it to Vitals so you can moderate it in the Product Reviews app.
 However, until you approve it, it will be visible only to the visitor that reviewed your store, so it appears to be automatically published.

 - When we display a counter on your store, be it through the Countdown Timer, the Cart Reserved, or the Countdown Smart Bar - we're saving the expiration timestamp.
 Even if you change settings in the app afterward, given that the expiration is already saved in the browser, it will not update your browser.

 Our Vitals app follows Shopify standards related to customer privacy settings.
 For more information about this update and the list of apps that are affected, you may go to this article: Consent requirements for various apps

 To see a fresh version of your store, just like a new visitor does, you have 2 options.